Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Conclusion

-In this paper, we have presented a detailed joint analysis of currently available data combining CMB measurements from the Planck satellite and LSS observations from the SDSS-III/BOSS spectroscopic survey.
-To this end, we developed a general framework in \texttt{NumCosmo} to compute and analyse the auto and cross correlations between an arbitrary number of cosmological probes.
-In particular, we applied our framework to analyse CMB lensing and galaxy clustering at once by measuring auto and cross angular power spectra.
-In Section~\ref{ssub:constraints_from_cmb_lensing_large_scale_structure_correlations}, we showed how including cross-correlation information -- present in the data -- improves constraints on cosmological parameters and decreases the statistical errors, for example, by 10\% for ${\ln 10^{10} \As}$ and 20\% for $\omegac$ (when other parameters are fixed).
+In this paper, we have presented a joint analysis of currently available data combining CMB measurements --both temperature anisotropies and gravitational lensing-- from the Planck satellite and LSS tracers from the SDSS-III/BOSS spectroscopic survey{, taking advantage of the large areas covered by these surveys and their large overlap (a requirement for measuring cross-correlations with a high signal-to-noise ratio)}.
+To this end, we developed a general framework in \texttt{NumCosmo} to compute and analyse the auto and cross-correlations between an arbitrary number of cosmological probes, which is publicly available.
+In particular, we applied our framework to analyse CMB lensing and galaxy clustering at once by measuring all relevant auto and cross angular power spectra (shown in \cref{fig:clobs}). {We validated the likelihood and pseudo-spectra estimators in \cref{sec:validation,sub:null_tests}.
+Note that our approach required few simplifications on the CMB lensing auto power spectrum (as explained in \cref{sub:Planck_data}), but we demonstrate in \cref{sec:lensing_auto_power_spectrum} that our pipeline yields unchanged cosmological constraints, except for a small, yet non-negligible, $0.5\sigma$ shift in the $\As-\zre$ degeneracy, below the level of statistical errors nonetheless.} In \cref{ssub:constraints_from_cmb_lensing_large_scale_structure_correlations}, we showed how including cross-correlation information -- already present in the data -- improves constraints on cosmological parameters and decreases the statistical errors, for example, by 10\% for ${\ln 10^{10} \As}$ and 20\% for $\omegac$ (when other parameters are fixed).
 This highlights the fact that ignoring part of the cosmological information (in this case, the cross-correlations) could lead to inaccurate posterior distributions of the parameters.